G-Research/spark-dgraph-connector/README.md

 Partitioning your Dgraph graph is essential to be able to load large quantities of graph data into Spark.
 Spark splits data into partitions, where ideally all partitions have the same size and are of decent size.
 Partitions that are too large will kill your Spark executor as they won't fit into memory.
-When partitions are too small your Spark jobs becomes inefficient and slow, but will not fail.
+When partitions are too small your Spark job becomes inefficient and slow, but will not fail.

 Each partition connects to the Dgraph cluster and reads a specific sub-graph.
 Partitions are non-overlapping.